 How to Write Address on Military Care Package

-How to properly write addresses on Care Packages for Soldiers, Marines, Sailors and Airmen...
+This is how to properly write addresses on Letters and Care Packages for Soldiers, Marines, Sailors and Airmen...

 Proper format for military address - labeling care packages

 It’s super important when shipping to an APO/FPO address to re-check the best ways to send care packages each time you do it.
 Instructions, regulations and Do/Don’t lists are always changing so make sure you check brasspeace.com before mailing that care package!

 Also, if you’re getting an address directly from a service member, check with their unit, Family Readiness Group (FRG) for Army or for Navy, Family Readiness Program for Marine Corps, Key Spouse program for Air Force for or Work-Life Program for Coast Guard for:

 - The correct mailing address

 - The correct way to list the name and address on the package